Python if-statements and loops – how to be lazy

 3. Executing instructions: The code in the loop, print(exercise), is executed each time the loop repeats.
 So each exercise is printed on its own line.

-How many iterations does the loop run?
 It depends on the number of elements in the list – the purpose of a for loop is to go through all the elements in the list.
-The answer is len(exercises), try printing it.
+The answer is len(exercises), try printing it after the loop.

 if response == 'Yes':